prescottbreeden/de-formed-validations-react/README.md

 ## Basic Usage

-### Step 1: Create a file to define your validations.
+### Step 1: Define a hook/schema for your validations

 ```ts
 // usePersonValidation.ts